We are the Lani-Kailua Branch of The Outdoor Circle (TOC).

-The Lani-Kailua Outdoor Circle (LKOC) was founded as a branch of The Outdoor Circle in 1948, and, for the last 70 years, has been dedicated to beautifying Kailua by planting and maintaining trees, shrubs and flowers in parks, public spaces, at schools and along streets and highways.
+The Lani-Kailua Outdoor Circle (LKOC) was founded as a branch of The Outdoor Circle in 1948, and, for over 70 years, has been dedicated to beautifying Kailua by planting and maintaining trees, shrubs and flowers in parks, public spaces, at schools and along streets and highways.
 LKOC maintains vigilance over these areas and endeavors to work with government entities and community groups to coordinate beautification, environmental, and educational outreach projects throughout the Windward side of Oahu.

 Our beautification projects enhance the livability of Kailua, and thanks to these efforts, residents and businesses in Kailua, and the general public, enjoy the benefits of tree-lined streets, public parks, schools, and open space with quality shade trees and a biodiversity of plantings.
 To see our Branch’s accomplishments over the years, please visit our History of LKOC, Highlights of our Accomplishments, and Tree Preservation pages.

 Our educational and environmental outreach projects have fostered generations of stewards of the environment.
 To see our Branch’s accomplishments over the years, please visit our LKOC/WCCC Partnership, and Scholarships pages.

 Our advocacy efforts have been dedicated to preserving open space, coastal vistas, shoreline areas, ridgelines and green belts.
 To see our Branch’s accomplishments over the years, please visit our Kawainui Marsh and Public Affairs and Advocacy pages.